 LCT Continuing “Stage Insights”

 This season, LCT continues its program “Stage Insights”.
 In place of our reviews from a select number of our contributors dedicated to each of the theatres they are reviewing.
 In addition, they will be providing exciting Sneak Peaks of upcoming productions.
 Look for our Sneak Peaks on the front page of our website and our weekly reviews on the Review Page.

 Members of LCT’s Stage Insights team are educated, passionate theatre-goers.
 The team is tasked with writing responses to every production produced by LCT member theatres, expanding the critical dialogue around each show and increasing public awareness.

 A Facebook community for Cincinnati’s theatre professionals, CincyTheatre Connections aims to provide a space for discussion, collaboration, and resource-sharing among the city’s theatre makers.

-Erin Carr is currently working as a professional actor, physical theatre creator & theatre activist out of Cincinnati, OH.
-She is a proud graduate from NYU-Tisch where she received her BFA from the Experimental Theatre Wing.
-Along with performing and collaborating, Erin works as a teaching artist, director of educational theatre, and advanced physical theatre practitioner throughout the Cincinnati community as well as around the U.S. In addition, she is the Co-Artistic Director of the feminist-centric theatre company, ReVamp Collective, based in Philadelphia, PA, as well as the Co-Founder of Solasta Theatre Lab in Cincinnati, OH.
+Erin Carr (she/her) is currently working as a physical theatre practitioner, intimacy choreographer, and movement/kinesics consultant out of Cincinnati, OH.
+She is a proud graduate from NYU-Tisch where she studied at the Experimental Theatre Wing.
+She also recently received her MBA with a focus on Entrepreneurship and is currently working on her neuro-linguistic programming certification.
+In addition, she is the Co-Artistic Director of the feminist-centric theatre company, ReVamp Collective, based in Philadelphia, PA, as well as the Co-Founder of Solasta Theatre Lab in Cincinnati, OH.
 Additional information: www.erincarr.com

 LCT Stage Insights